Sciatic nerve: Sciatica

-Pain caused by a compression or irritation of the sciatic nerve by a problem in the lower back is called sciatica.
+Pain caused by compression or irritation of the sciatic nerve by a problem in the lower back is called sciatica.
 Common causes of sciatica include the following lower back and hip conditions: spinal disc herniation, degenerative disc disease, lumbar spinal stenosis, spondylolisthesis, and piriformis syndrome.
 Other acute causes of sciatica include coughing, muscular hypertension, and sneezing.

 Injury

-Sciatic nerve injury occurs between 0.5% and 2.0% of the time during a hip replacement.
+A sciatic nerve injury occurs between 0.5% and 2.0% of the time during a hip replacement.
 Sciatic nerve palsy is a complication of total hip arthroplasty with an incidence of 0.2% to 2.8% of the time, or with an incidence of 1.7% to 7.6% following revision.
-Following the procedure, in rare cases, a screw, broken piece of trochanteric wire, fragment of methyl methacrylate bone cement, or of a Burch-Schneider antiprofusio cage can impinge on the nerve; this can cause sciatic nerve palsy which may resolve after the fragment is removed and the nerve freed.
-The nerve can be surrounded in oxidized regenerated cellulose to prevent further scarring.
+Following the procedure, in rare cases, a screw, broken piece of trochanteric wire, fragment of methyl methacrylate bone cement, or Burch-Schneider antiprofusio cage can impinge on the nerve; this can cause sciatic nerve palsy, which may resolve after the fragment is removed and the nerve is freed.
+The nerve can be surrounded by oxidised, regenerated cellulose to prevent further scarring.
 Sciatic nerve palsy can also result from severe spinal stenosis following the procedure, which can be addressed by spinal decompression surgery.
 It is unclear if inversion therapy is able to decompress the sacral vertebrae; it may only work on the lumbar aspects of the sciatic nerves.

-Sciatic nerve injury may also occur from improperly performed injections into the buttock, and may result in sensory loss.
+A sciatic nerve injury may also occur from improperly performed injections into the buttock, and may result in sensory loss.

 Other disease

 Bernese periacetabular osteotomy resulted in major nerve deficits in the sciatic or femoral nerves in 2.1% of 1760 patients, of whom approximately half experienced complete recovery within a mean of 5.5 months.

 Sciatic nerve exploration can be done by endoscopy in a minimally invasive procedure to assess lesions of the nerve.
 Endoscopic treatment for sciatic nerve entrapment has been investigated in deep gluteal syndrome.
-Patients were treated with sciatic nerve decompression by resection of fibrovascular scar bands, piriformis tendon release, obturator internus, or quadratus femoris or by hamstring tendon scarring.
+Patients were treated with sciatic nerve decompression by resection of fibrovascular scar bands, piriformis tendon release, obturator internus, or quadratus femoris, or by hamstring tendon scarring.

-Anesthetic
+Anaesthetic

-Signals from the sciatic nerve and its branches can be blocked, in order to interrupt transmission of pain signal from the innervation area, by performing a regional nerve blockade called a sciatic nerve block.
+Signals from the sciatic nerve and its branches can be blocked, in order to interrupt the transmission of pain signals from the innervation area, by performing a regional nerve blockade called a sciatic nerve block.